geoscapers/unchartedseas/README.md

 It was written because we couldn't find any easy to use command line GLSL packer for Linux.
-The one we found optimized for loops to while loops, that WebGL in the browsers didn't like.
+The one we found optimized for loops to while loops, which WebGL in the browsers didn't like.